Francommit/win10_emulation_station/README.md

 - Uses an up to date version of Emulation Station from the Raspberry Pi branch
 - Auto populates emulators with public domain roms
 - Auto installs a popular theme with support for adding 'Favorites'
-- Add multiple useful shortcuts to the user's Desktop
+- Adds multiple useful shortcuts to the user's Desktop
 - Adds in a game content scraper which lives in (run %UserProfile%\\.emulationstation\roms\scraper.exe)